guided self-help

 guided self-help at Centre 33

-In sessions, a Wellbeing Practitioner – who is a bit like a mental wellbeing ‘coach’ – helps you understand more about the way you’re feeling, explores what might be keeping these feelings going and then picks goals that you’d like to work towards.
+In sessions, a wellbeing practitioner – who is a bit like a mental wellbeing ‘coach’ – helps you understand more about the way you’re feeling, explores what might be keeping these feelings going and then picks goals that you’d like to work towards.

 They help you to build up coping techniques, and try out strategies to work towards these goals, with the aim of increasing your knowledge and confidence to help yourself.